dougeby/IntuneDocs/intune/ios-device-features-settings.md

 Use these features to control iOS devices as part of your mobile device management (MDM) solution.

-Policies can be applied to devices that:

-- Enrolled in Intune through device enrollment.
-- Enrolled using Apple School Manager or Apple Business Manager with automated device enrollment (formerly DEP).
-- Supervised devices enrolled in Intune using Apple School Manager or Apple Business Manager with automated device enrollment (formerly DEP).

 This article lists these settings, and describes what each setting does.

 ## Before you begin

 [Create an iOS device configuration profile](device-features-configure.md).

+> [!NOTE]
+> These settings can apply to the following enrollment types:
+>
+> - User enrollment
+> - Device enrollment
+> - Automated device enrollment (supervised)
+> - All enrollment types, which includes user enrollment, device enrollment, and automated device enrollment (formerly DEP).
+>
+> For more information on these enrollment types, see [iOS enrollment](ios-enroll.md).

 ## AirPrint